dwyerse/EventPlanner/README.md

 ### Feature 6: 'Keep track of possibCreate a new event or view an existing eventle/previous guests'
 - Login as an administrator user
 - Click View Previous Guests button
-- If there are guests who have previously attended an event, their names, emails, and the ids and titles of the events they have attended will be displayed as a list
+- If there are guests who have previously attended an event, their names, emails, and the titles of the events they have attended will be displayed as a list
+- Click Go Back button to return to the landing page

+### Feature 7: 'Track which guests are big spenders and/or regular donors' (This could be fused with Feature 6 e.g. Feature 6/7)
+- Login as an administrator user
+- Click View Previous Guests button
+- If there are guests who have previously attended an event, the total amount of money they have donated, and the number of donations they have made, will be displayed in the list along with their names emails and the titles of the events they have attended
 - Click Go Back button to return to the landing page

 ### Feature 29: 'I want to create menus'